 Some metal roofing products contain as much as 95% recycled metal.
 And once a metal roof needs to be replaced, 100% of the materials can be recycled.

-As a result, metal roofing is one of the most environmentally responsible roofing materials you can choose, making it an excellent choice for anyone conscious or concerned about their impact on the environment.
+As a result, metal roofing is one of the most environmentally responsible roofing materials, making it an excellent choice for anyone who is conscious or concerned about their impact on the environment.

 Wind-Resistant

-You may want to consider metal roofing if you live in an area pounded by high winds.
+If you live in an area pounded by high winds, you may want to consider metal roofing.
 On average, a metal roof can withstand winds up to 140 mph.

 However, some types of metal roof systems and materials can withstand winds as fast as 180 mph!